phusion/passenger/src/agent/Core/SpawningKit/README.md

 Here is a list of the work involved in preparation:

  * Creating a temporary directory for the purpose of performing a handshake with the subprocess.
 This directory is called a "work directory".
-Learn more in sections "The handshake and the HandshakePerform class" and "The work directory". **Note**: the "work directory" in this context refers to this directory, not to the Unix concept of current working directory (`getpwd()`).
+Learn more in sections "The handshake and the HandshakePerform class" and "The work directory".

+   **Note**: the "work directory" in this context refers to this directory, not to the Unix concept of current working directory (`getpwd()`).
+This directory also has got nothing to do with the instance directory that Passenger uses to keep track of running Passenger instances; that is a separate concept and mechanism.
  * If the application is not SpawningKit-enabled, or if the caller explicitly instructed so, HandshakePrepare finds a free port for the worker process to listen on.
 This port number will be passed to the worker process.
  * Dumping, into the work directory, important information that the subprocess should know of.
 For example: whether it's going to be started in development or production mode, the process title to assume, etc. This information is called the _spawn arguments_.
  * Calculating which exact arguments need to be passed to the `exec()` call.
 Because it's unsafe to do this after forking.